QianhuiWan/SV_notes/Genome_assembly_notes.md

-# My notes from Genome Assembly Workshop (12April2021):
+# My Notes of Genome Assembly Workshop (12April2021):

   - Meta-genomics
     - Yeast ITS profiling for wine samples